giordcer/giordcer.github.io/_portfolio/2025-02-21-whoop frame.md

 When printed in PETG, this frame is heavier than a proper injection molded frame.
 However, when no frames are available, this one can be printed quickly and many spares can be made.
 This is also a great way to convert a whoop to a ductless format -- something I'll be trying when the snow melts.

 **Side note**: I made my own 2.4GHz antenna for this quad after the stock one broke off the flight controller PCB.
 I actually get better reception with this monopole wire than with the stock SMD helical antenna.
 The green wire is just visible behind the canopy in the image above.

+The antenna can be made by cutting some thin gauge wire to the quarter wavelength of 2.4GHz: 31.25mm.
+Solid core wire is better than stranded.
+The wire is soldered directly to the antenna pad on the PCB.
+Performance would be improved if I soldered an identical wire to the antenna ground pads and oriented it at 90 degrees from the active element.